wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 Uses **Twitter Bootstrap** classes.

 This is a straightforward contact form for your WordPress site.
 There is very minimal set-up required.
-Simply install, activate, and then place the short code [contact-form] on your web page.
+Simply install, activate, and then place the short code [cscf-contact-form] on your web page.

 A standard set of input boxes are provided, these include Email Address, Name, Message and a nice big ‘Send Message’ button.